 Can I retain the room I am in now?

-No. You may select it as your first choice preference on the Room Preference Form, and if the room type is suitable for your class year in 2017-2018 (i.e. not a freshmen room), then we will take your preference into consideration.
+No. You may select it as your first choice preference on the Room Preference Form, and if the room type is suitable for your class year in the upcoming academic year (i.e. not a freshmen room), then we will take your preference into consideration.

 I am a (insert class year) that has lived in Stouffer (insert number of semesters), what are my chances of getting a 2 bedroom double or efficiency in Mayer?

 We are not Vegas odds makers.
 The number of semesters you’ve lived in Stouffer, and what year you are determines your priority in the lottery.
-There are 7 efficiencies and 10 2-bedroom doubles in the building but current residents who are not graduating are more likely to be reassigned to these room-types.
+There are 7 efficiencies (with the potential of one being offline next year) and 10 2-bedroom doubles in the building but current residents who are not graduating are more likely to be reassigned to these room-types.

 I currently live in Stouffer Hall, what is the process to get a room in Mayer Hall?